Vanilla-Renewed-Team/Vanilla-Renewed/.github/pull_request_template.md

 ---

-**Describe what you pull request Fixes**
+**Describe what you pull request Fixes/Adds**
-Please link an issue report if possible
+Please link an issue/feature report if possible
 -
 ### Please verify you have completed the requirements
-- [ ] Verified that the bug isn't being worked on
+- [ ] Verified that the bug/feature isn't being worked on
-- [ ] Verified that the bug hasn't been reported before
+- [ ] Verified that the bug/feature hasn't been reported before
-- [ ] Verified the stability of the change/bug fixed any errors with introducing your change
+- [ ] Verified the stability of the feature/bug fixed any errors with introducing your change
 - [ ] Agree that your code/change will be publicly available and freely editable by anyone
 - [ ] Agree to follow the MIT license